Mahdi951-pro/gesture-controlled-youtube-player/README.md

 Copy code
 python gesture_controlled_youtube.py
 Step 4: Use the Gestures
-Once the script is running, use the specified hand gestures in front of the camera to control YouTube playback.
+Once the script runs, use the specified hand gestures in front of the camera to control YouTube playback.

 Running the Project in PyCharm
 Step 1: Open the Project in PyCharm
 Open PyCharm and navigate to File > Open.
-Select the project directory you cloned earlier.
+You can just select the project directory you cloned earlier.
 Step 2: Install the Required Libraries
 Open the Terminal in PyCharm.
 Run the following command to install the necessary libraries: